facelessuser/coloraide/docs/src/markdown/interpolation.md

 ///

 Normally, ColorAide respects the user's explicitly defined hues.
-This gives the user power to do things like masking off all channels but the hue to interpolate only the hue.
+This gives the user power to do things like masking off all channels but the hue in order to interpolate only the hue channel.

 ```py play
 Color.interpolate(['oklch(none none 0)', 'oklch(0.75 0.2 360)'], space='oklch', hue='specified')